 In any discussion of open source licensing, the first thing that becomes apparent is that there seem to be many different words for the same thing: free software, open source, FOSS, F/OSS, and FLOSS.
 Let's start by sorting those out, along with a few other terms.

-Although "free software" covers almost exactly the same range of software as "open source", the FSF, among others, prefers the former term because it emphasizes the idea of freedom, and the concept of freely redistributable software as primarily a social movement rather than a technical one.
+Although "free software" covers the same set of software as "open source", the FSF, among others, prefers the former term because it emphasizes the idea of freedom, and the concept of freely redistributable software as primarily a social movement rather than a technical one.
 The FSF acknowledges that the term is ambiguous — it could mean "free" as in "zero-cost", instead of "free" as in "freedom" — but feels that it's still the best term, all things considered, and that the other possibilities in English have their own ambiguities.
 (Throughout this book, "free" is used in the "freedom" sense, not the "zero-cost" sense.)

 Free software under another name.
-But the different name reflects an important philosophical difference: "open source" was coined by the Open Source Initiative (http://www.opensource.org/) as a deliberate alternative to "free software," in order to make such software a more palatable choice for corporations, by presenting it as a development methodology rather than a political movement.
-They may also have wanted to overcome another stigma: that anything "free" must be low quality.
+The different name is sometimes used to indicate a philosophical difference, however.
+In fact, the term "open source" was coined by the group that founded the Open Source Initiative (https://www.opensource.org/) as a deliberate alternative to "free software".
+Their goal at the time was largely to make such software a more palatable choice for corporations, by presenting it as a development methodology rather than as a political movement.

-While any license that is free is also open source, and vice versa (with a few minor exceptions), people tend to pick one term and stick with it.
+While any license that is free is also open source, and vice versa (with a few minor exceptions that have no practical consequences), people tend to pick one term and stick with it.
 In general, those who prefer "free software" are more likely to have a philosophical or moral stance on the issue, while those who prefer "open source" either don't view it as a matter of freedom, or are not interested in advertising the fact that they do.
-See the section called “"Free" Versus "Open Source"” in Chapter 1, Introduction for a more detailed history of this schism.
+See the section called “"Free" Versus "Open Source"” for a more detailed history of this terminological schism.

 Where there are two of anything, there will soon be three, and that is exactly what is happening with terms for free software.
-The academic world, perhaps wanting precision and inclusiveness over elegance, seems to have settled on FOSS, or sometimes F/OSS, standing for "Free / Open Source Software".
-Another variant gaining momentum is FLOSS, which stands for "Free / Libre Open Source Software" (libre is familiar in many languages and does not suffer from the ambiguities of "free"; see http://en.wikipedia.org/wiki/FLOSS for more).
+Many people have started using "FOSS" (or, more rarely, "F/OSS"), standing for "Free / Open Source Software".
+Another variant gaining momentum is "FLOSS", which stands for "Free / Libre Open Source Software" (libre is familiar from many Romance languages and does not suffer from the ambiguities of "free"; see https://en.wikipedia.org/wiki/FLOSS for more).

-All these terms mean essentially the same thing: software that can be modified and redistributed by everyone, sometimes — but not always — with the requirement that derivative works be freely redistributable under the same terms.
+All these terms mean the same thing: software that can be modified and redistributed by everyone, sometimes — but not always — with the requirement that derivative works be freely redistributable under the same terms.

-Compliant with the Debian Free Software Guidelines (http://www.debian.org/social_contract#guidelines).
+Compliant with the Debian Free Software Guidelines (https://www.debian.org/social_contract#guidelines).
 This is a widely-used test for whether a given license is truly open source (free, libre, etc.).
 The Debian Project's mission is to maintain an entirely free operating system, such that someone installing it need never doubt that she has the right to modify and redistribute any or all of the system.
 The Debian Free Software Guidelines are the requirements that a software package's license must meet in order to be included in Debian.
-Because the Debian Project spent a good deal of time thinking about how to construct such a test, the guidelines they came up with have proven very robust (see http://en.wikipedia.org/wiki/DFSG), and as far as I'm aware, no serious objection to them has been raised either by the Free Software Foundation or the Open Source Initiative.
+Because the Debian Project spent a good deal of time thinking about how to construct such a test, the guidelines they came up with have proven very robust (see https://en.wikipedia.org/wiki/DFSG), and as far as I'm aware, no serious objection to them has been raised either by the Free Software Foundation or the Open Source Initiative.
 If you know that a given license is DFSG-compliant, you know that it guarantees all the important freedoms (such as forkability even against the original author's wishes) required to sustain the dynamics of an open source project.
+Since 2004, the Debian Project has maintained a list of known DFSG-compliant licenses at https://wiki.debian.org/DFSGLicenses.
 All of the licenses discussed in this chapter are DFSG-compliant.

 Approved by the Open Source Initiative.
 This is another widely-used test of whether a license permits all the necessary freedoms.
 The OSI's definition of open source software is based on the Debian Free Software Guidelines, and any license that meets one definition almost always meets the other.
 There have been a few exceptions over the years, but only involving niche licenses and none of any relevance here.
-Unlike the Debian Project, the OSI maintains a list of all licenses it has ever approved, at http://www.opensource.org/licenses/, so that being "OSI-approved" is an unambiguous state: a license either is or isn't on the list.
+The OSI maintains a list of all licenses it has ever approved, at https://www.opensource.org/licenses/, so that being "OSI-approved" is an unambiguous state: a license either is or isn't on the list.

-The Free Software Foundation also maintains a list of licenses at http://www.fsf.org/licensing/licenses/license-list.html.
+The Free Software Foundation also maintains a list of licenses at https://www.fsf.org/licensing/licenses/license-list.html.
 The FSF categorizes licenses not only by whether they are free, but whether they are compatible with the GNU General Public License.
-GPL compatibility is an important topic, covered in the section called “The GPL and License Compatibility” later in this chapter.
+GPL compatibility is an important topic, covered in the section called “The GPL and License Compatibility”.

 The opposite of "free" or "open source."
 It means software distributed under traditional, royalty-based licensing terms, where users pay per copy, or under any other terms sufficiently restrictive to prevent open source dynamics from operating.
 Even software distributed at no charge can still be proprietary, if its license does not permit free redistribution and modification.

 Generally "proprietary" and "closed-source" are synonyms.
 However, "closed-source" additionally implies that the source code cannot even be seen.
 Since the source code cannot be seen with most proprietary software, this is normally a distinction without a difference.
 However, occasionally someone releases proprietary software under a license that allows others to view the source code.
 Confusingly, they sometimes call this "open source" or "nearly open source," etc., but that's misleading.
-The visibility of the source code is not the issue; the important question is what you're allowed to do with it.
-Thus, the difference between proprietary and closed-source is mostly irrelevant, and the two can be treated as synonyms.
+The visibility of the source code is not the issue; the important question is what you're allowed to do with it: if you can't copy, modify, and redistribute, then it's not open source.
+Thus, the difference between proprietary and closed-source is mostly irrelevant; generally, the two can be treated as synonyms.

-Sometimes commercial is used as a synonym for "proprietary," but properly speaking, the two are not the same thing.
-Free software can be commercial software.
+Sometimes commercial is used as a synonym for "proprietary," but this is carelessness: the two are not the same.
+Free software is always commercial software.
 After all, free software can be sold, as long as the buyers are not restricted from giving away copies themselves.
 It can be commercialized in other ways as well, for example by selling support, services, and certification.
-There are multimillion dollar companies built on free software today, so it is clearly neither inherently anti-commercial nor anti-corporate.
-On the other hand, it is anti-proprietary by its nature, and this is the key way in which it differs from traditional per-copy license models.
+There are billion-dollar companies built on free software today, so it is clearly neither inherently anti-commercial nor anti-corporate.
+It is merely anti-proprietary, or if you prefer anti-monopoly, and this is the key way in which it differs from per-copy license models.

 Having no copyright holder, meaning that there is no one who has the right to restrict copying of the work.
 Being in the public domain is not the same as having no author.
 Everything has an author, and even if a work's author or authors choose to put it in the public domain, that doesn't change the fact that they wrote it.

-When a work is in the public domain, material from it can be incorporated into a copyrighted work, and thereafter that copy of the material is covered under the same copyright as the whole work.
-But this does not affect the availability of the original work, which remains in the public domain.
-Thus, releasing something into the public domain is technically one way to make it "free," according to the guidelines of most free software certifying organizations.
-However, there are usually good reasons to use a license instead of just releasing into the public domain: even with free software, certain restrictions can be useful, not only to the copyright holder but even to recipients as well, as the next section makes clear.
+When a work is in the public domain, material from it can be incorporated into a copyrighted work, and the derivative is thus under the same overall copyright as the original copyrighted work.
+But this does not affect the availability of the original public domain wok.
+Thus, releasing something into the public domain is technically one way to make it "free," according to the guidelines of most free software certifying organizations (see https://opensource.org/faq#public-domain for more).
+However, there are usually good reasons to use a license instead of just releasing into the public domain: even with free software, certain terms and conditions can be useful, not only to the copyright holder but to recipients as well, as the next section makes clear.

-The canonical example of the narrower, stricter definition is the GNU General Public License, which stipulates that any derivative works must also be licensed under the GPL; see the section called “The GPL and License Compatibility” later in this chapter for more.
+The canonical example of a copyleft license is still the GNU General Public License, which stipulates that any derivative works must also be licensed under the GPL; see the section called “The GPL and License Compatibility” for more.